 - Damages for loss of income as a result of the delayed launch of the website

-- Compensation for hiring other contractors to complete the project
+- Compensation for hiring other web designers to complete the project

-Fortunately, the designer had professional indemnity insurance arranged by With Jack.
-The insurer immediately appointed a team of legal experts to deal with their client and a settlement was agreed out of court.
+Fortunately the web designer had professional indemnity insurance arranged by With Jack.
+The insurer immediately appointed a team of legal experts to negotiate with their client and a settlement was agreed out of court.
+The cost of the legal experts was included in the policy, as was the compensation that had to be paid to the client.

 Be a trusted and insured professional